Episcopal Church (United States): Ecumenical relations

+Full communion

 Under the leadership of Lutheran bishop Jesper Swedberg, parishes in colonial America that belonged to the Evangelical Lutheran Church of Sweden established ecumenical dialogue that resulted in altar and pulpit fellowship with the Episcopal Church in the 1700s, which led to a merger of all of the Swedish Lutheran churches there into the Episcopal Church by 1846.
 The Episcopal Church entered into a full communion agreement with the Church of Sweden at its General Convention in Salt Lake City on June 28, 2015.

 Like the other churches of the Anglican Communion, the Episcopal Church has entered into full communion with the Old Catholic Churches of the Union of Utrecht, the Philippine Independent Church, and the Mar Thoma Syrian Church of Malabar.
 The Episcopal Church is also in a relationship of full communion with the Evangelical Lutheran Church in America and the Northern and Southern Provinces of the Moravian Church in America.

-The Episcopal Church maintains ecumenical dialogues with the United Methodist Church and the Moravian Church in America, and participates in pan-Anglican dialogues with the Oriental Orthodox Churches, the World Alliance of Reformed Churches, and the Roman Catholic Church.
 In 2006 a relation of interim Eucharistic sharing was inaugurated with the United Methodist Church, a step that may ultimately lead to full communion.
+In 2024, the United Methodist Church's General Conference approved full communion with the Episcopal Church, effective upon mutual approval by the General Convention, which is scheduled for as early as 2027.

+In 2025, the Episcopal Church entered into full communion with the Evangelical Lutheran Church in Bavaria.
+The Evangelical Lutheran Church in Bavaria is a member church of the Evangelical Lutheran Church in Germany, a federation of 20 independent Christian denominations in Germany.
+This agreement was authorized by the Evangelical Lutheran Church in Bavaria's synod in 2022 and by the Episcopal Church's General Convention in 2024.
+The full communion agreement is titled "Sharing the Gifts of Communion (Augsburg Agreement)."

+Other ecumenical relations

+The Episcopal Church maintains ecumenical dialogues with the United Methodist Church, the Presbyterian Church (USA) and the Moravian Church in America, and participates in pan-Anglican dialogues with the Oriental Orthodox Churches, the World Alliance of Reformed Churches, and the Roman Catholic Church.

-Historically Anglican churches have had strong ecumenical ties with the Eastern Orthodox Churches, and the Episcopal Church particularly with the Russian Orthodox Church, but relations in more recent years have been strained by the ordination of women and the ordination of Gene Robinson to the episcopate.
+Historically Anglican churches have had strong ecumenical ties with the Eastern Orthodox Churches, and the Episcopal Church particularly with the Russian Orthodox Church, but relations in more recent years have been strained by the ordination of women and the consecration of Gene Robinson, an openly homosexual priest, to the episcopate.
 A former relation of full communion with the Polish National Catholic Church (once a part of the Union of Utrecht) was broken off by the PNCC in 1976 over the ordination of women.

 The Episcopal Church was a founding member of the Consultation on Church Union and participates in its successor, Churches Uniting in Christ.
 The Episcopal Church is a founding member of the National Council of Churches, the World Council of Churches, and the new Christian Churches Together in the USA.
 Dioceses and parishes are frequently members of local ecumenical councils as well.